Object-modeling technique

-The object-modeling technique (OMT) is an object modeling approach for software modeling and designing.
+The object-modeling technique (OMT) is an object-oriented modeling (OOM) approach for software modeling and designing.
 It was developed around 1991 by Rumbaugh, Blaha, Premerlani, Eddy and Lorensen as a method to develop object-oriented systems and to support object-oriented programming.
 OMT describes object model or static structure of the system.

 OMT was developed as an approach to software development.
 The purposes of modeling according to Rumbaugh are: